 Ariel Gonzalez, principal at Chamber Hill Strategies, has 20 years of government relations and public policy experience with senior roles in Fortune 500 companies, top consulting firms, and first-tier patient and provider organizations.
-Named as one of The Hill’s “Top Lobbyists,” he helps clients develop partnerships and build winning national coalitions, creating brand recognition in the public affairs arena.
+Ariel was also named by the National Institute for Lobbying and Ethics as a Top 2021 Lobbyist, and as one of The Hill’s “Top Lobbyists,” for his ability to help clients to develop innovative partnerships, build diverse winning national coalitions, and create brand recognition in the public affairs arena.

 Ariel is well-respected among both legislators and Administration officials, bringing both a deep understanding of health policy as well as practical and effective strategy to his engagements.
 He regularly works with political appointees in the White House, as well as political appointees and career staff at the Department of Health and Human Services and the Office of Management and Budget, to achieve the goals of his clients.